Comfy-Org/comfyui-benchmark/README.md

 - `iteration_times` (default: true) - When set to false, disables logging of individual step execution times
 - `enable_thread` (default: true) - When set to false, disables nvidia-smi data collection during workflow execution (no VRAM, GPU Utilization, or Power Usage data will be recorded)
 - `check_interval` (default: 0.25) - The time interval in seconds between nvidia-smi data collection calls during workflow execution
-- `require-node` (default: false) - When set to true, benchmarks are only saved if a Benchmark Workflow node is present on the graph AND `capture_benchmark` is set to true.
+- `require_node` (default: false) - When set to true, benchmarks are only saved if a Benchmark Workflow node is present on the graph AND `capture_benchmark` is set to true.

 ## Visualization